A Cup of Tea and Cake’s Maple Caramel Chocolate Puddings

 To make the caramel

-1. In a saucepan, combine the maple sugar and water.
-Stir with a wooden spoon.
+1. In a saucepan, combine the maple sugar and water, stirring with a wooden spoon.

-6. Carefully pour the caramel into a heatproof dish and let it cool for around 20 minutes.
-Then cover with plastic wrap and leave to firm up in the fridge overnight.
+5. Pour the caramel into a heatproof dish and allow to cool for 20 minutes.
+Cover with plastic wrap and refrigerate overnight to firm up.

 To make the chocolate puddings